rancher/rancher-docs/docs/reference-guides/best-practices/rancher-managed-clusters/tips-to-set-up-containers.md

 It is recommended to define resource requirements on the container level because otherwise, the scheduler makes assumptions that will likely not be helpful to your application when the cluster experiences load.

+TODO we recommend to set your CPU request at 50m and memory request at 100Mi, however this is a base recommendation and customers should choose based on resources available in their environment and their use case on how they use Rancher.

 ### Liveness and Readiness Probes

 Set up liveness and readiness probes for your container.
 Unless your container completely crashes, Kubernetes will not know it's unhealthy unless you create an endpoint or mechanism that can report container status.
 Alternatively, make sure your container halts and crashes if unhealthy.

 The Kubernetes docs show how to [configure liveness and readiness probes for containers.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)